FY25 Endowments: AI and Crypto to the Moon

 That last point matters.
 Normally, endowments get innovation exposure indirectly via VC partnerships.
 A direct exposure to a specific AI platform company is different.
 It’s a targeted bet.

 We’ve seen similar behavior with crypto infrastructure.
-Duke’s endowment, for example, showed exposure to Coinbase pre-IPO which were able to discern from Duke annual returns with high precision.
+Duke’s endowment, for example, showed exposure to Coinbase pre-IPO which we were able to discern from Duke annual returns with high precision.
 Sometimes the endowment steps around the VC wrapper and goes straight to the theme.

 There is another complication on the AI side that does not show up in the glossy FY25 return number: with late-stage VC, especially AI-focused VC, it’s hard to tell how much of that “15%” is cash-backed and how much is mark-to-model.
 We’ve already seen large venture franchises markup AI-heavy funds aggressively without distributing anything.
 For example, Sequoia marked up its 2020 flagship venture fund by roughly 25% in FY24 despite no meaningful exits.
 That kind of internal markdown/markup flows straight into reported endowment performance, even though it’s effectively “paper.”
 So when we talk about AI exposure showing up in FY25, part of what we are likely seeing is unrealized, manager-set valuation.
 That matters for liquidity.